 APPLICABILITY

 This document applies only to the sections of the TDM that are changed or added in the TDM Version 2.
-For the test plan and test results from the TDM Version 1, please see the Reference [2] in 1.7.
+For the test plan and test results from the TDM Version 1, please see the Reference [2] in Section 1.7.

 RATIONALE